seoscribe/jsearch/README.md

     });

 ## A note on performance
-Obviously, the fewer nodes JSearch has to look through, the faster it will be, so if you can try to provide a `src_el` element if you're scraping a web page.
+Obviously, the fewer nodes and attributes JSearch has to look through, the faster it will be, so if you can try to provide a `src_el` element if you're scraping a web page.